 Several of the panelists elaborated on how improved monitoring and modeling can be used more effectively to understand and respond to the complex dynamics of more rapidly changing ecosystems.
-Dynamic models of ecosystems that go beyond replicating past changes in, for example, shifts in the spatial distribution of species, are needed.
+They recommend the use of dynamic models of ecosystems that go beyond replicating past changes in, for example, shifts in the spatial distribution of species.
 Progress is being made on how to anticipate critical thresholds or tipping points, although definitive indicators may remain elusive.
-New types of monitoring may be needed to measure tipping point indicators.
+New types of monitoring may be needed to measure tipping-point indicators.
 Even if prediction remains elusive, dynamic models can help structure discussions of what seems to be understood well enough to be used in an anticipatory management process.
-Perhaps most importantly, anticipatory management using multiple possible scenarios can address the range of possible outcomes rather than single specified futures.
+Perhaps most importantly, anticipatory management using multiple possible scenarios can address a range of possible outcomes rather than a single specified future.

-One discussant stressed that we need to learn from management interventions, treating them as experiments.
+One panelist stressed that we need to become better at learning from management interventions, treating them as experiments.
 This will entail monitoring for outcomes, both expected and unexpected, and doing so quickly as outcomes unfold.
 Learning from "management experiments" in other places will also become more important.
 This too will require breaking down the divisions between science and management.